 - Physical Net Space: 4,100 sq ft

-Los Angeles, California is typically known as the home to Hollywood writers and actors.
-But there are also many tech startups, media companies, and freelancers who are working out of this area.
+Los Angeles, California, is typically known as the home to Hollywood writers and actors.
+But there are also many tech startups, media companies, and freelancers who are working out in this area.
 Introducing Kleverdog which is a rarity among other coworking spaces within LA.
-The office is equipped with 20 full desks and the other typical office supplies like a projector and offset private conference rooms.
+The office is equipped with 20 full desks and other typical office supplies like a projector and offsets private conference rooms.